veelenga/veelenga.github.io/_posts/2026-05-16-scripting-crystal-with-lua.markdown

 This same trick is used by [Python's C API](https://docs.python.org/3/c-api/), [the JVM's JNI](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/), and basically every "embed a scripting language in my program" story.
 Lua just makes it especially small and especially obvious.

+## But wait — why not just write `sum` in Crystal?

+Calling a two-line `sum` function through three pushes and a call is obviously overkill.
+Nobody embeds Lua to add numbers.
+The point is what becomes possible once the bridge exists:

+- **Configuration that's actually programmable.** Some things are too dynamic for YAML.
+A trading rule, an alert condition, a routing decision — these are tiny programs.
+Shipping them as Lua means they can change without recompiling the Crystal binary or even restarting the process.
+- **User-supplied logic.** Game scripting is the classic example.
+Designers write NPC behavior, quest logic, and UI rules in Lua while the engine itself stays in a fast compiled language.
+Same pattern in Neovim plugins, WoW addons, and Redis server-side scripts.
+- **Hot reload without redeploys.** Lua chunks can be loaded, replaced, and reloaded at runtime.
+A long-running Crystal service can pick up new logic without restarting.
+- **Safer extension points.** Lua is small enough to sandbox.
+A script can compute and decide, but it doesn't get to open arbitrary files or shell out unless the host explicitly hands it those abilities.
+- **A friendlier scripting layer for non-programmers.** Lua is much smaller than Crystal — a few operators, a handful of types, no compile step.
+People who'd be lost in a systems language can get useful work done in Lua in an afternoon.

+The Crystal side keeps doing what Crystal is good at: fast, typed, compiled code.
+The Lua side does what Lua is good at: small, soft, changeable scripts.
+The stack is the bridge between them.

 ## What this looks like in Crystal

 I built [lua.cr](https://github.com/veelenga/lua.cr) as a thin Crystal wrapper around this exact protocol.
 The class is literally called `Lua::Stack`, and pushing values uses `<<`: